 How to trade the VinFast IPO

-In the meantime, you can trade thousands of other shares with City Index in these easy steps:
+You can trade VinFast shares* following its listing - alongside thousands of other shares - with City Index in these steps:

 - Open a City Index account, or log in if you’re already a customer